 The eastern end of the Cathedral, especially in the choir, gives Bristol Cathedral a unique place in the development of British and European architecture.
 The nave, choir and aisles are all the same height, making Bristol Cathedral the major example of a hall church in Great Britain and one of the finest to be found anywhere in the world.

-Bristol Cathedral is free to visit and is open to the public 365 days a year
+Bristol Cathedral is free to enter and open to the public 365 days a year.

 See Bristol Cathedral's spectacular stained-glass windows and find out about its history via their online tour.
 Click here for the virtual tour.

 Everyone is welcome to explore Bristol Cathedral including well-behaved dogs on leads.

 8am - 5pm Monday to Saturday, unless you wish to attend Choral Evensong or Evening Prayer at 5.15pm

 8am - 3.15pm Saturday and Sunday, unless you wish to attend Choral Evensong at 3.30pm

 Note: Prices are a guide only and may change on a daily basis.

 |Open (1 Jan 2024 - 31 Dec 2024)